-Adding a bird feeder to the yard is often the first step in backyard birding, but there are many valid, logical reasons to not have bird feeders at all – but it doesn't mean you can't feed the birds!
-Understanding why bird feeders aren't always desirable can help backyard birders better plan to opt for natural food sources that will entice even more birds than a simple feeding station.
+Adding a bird feeder to the yard is often the first step in backyard birding, but there are many valid, logical reasons to not have bird feeders at all.
+That doesn't mean, however, that you can't feed the birds!
+Understanding why bird feeders aren't always desirable can help birders better plan to opt for natural food sources that will entice even more birds than a simple feeding station.

 10 Reasons Why You Might Not Want Bird Feeders